genicsblog/genicsblog.com/_posts/anishde12020/2022-01-07-making-a-toast-notification-with-html-css-and-js.md

 ## Conclusion

-If everything has worked out well so far, give yourself a pat on the back because you have just built a toast with nothing but HTML, CSS, and JS!!!
+If everything has worked out well so far, give yourself a pat on the back because you have just built a toast with nothing but HTML, CSS, and JS!

 If you had any issues, feel free to comment down below or reach out to me via [Twitter](https://twitter.com/AnishDe12020).